Zhong-Lab-UCSD/NCOMMS-19-24818/README.md

 # Dynamic changes in RNA-chromatin interactome promote endothelial dysfunction (NCOMMS-19-24818)

-Repository of codes used in the paper "Dynamic changes in RNA-chromatin interactome promote endothelial dysfunction" (NCOMMS-19-24818).
+Repository of in-house codes used in the paper "Dynamic changes in RNA-chromatin interactome promote endothelial dysfunction" (NCOMMS-19-24818).

 ## iMARGI